sinamakhdoomi/PRSEPTransfromerEEG/README.md

 ## 📉 Confusion Matrices Across Datasets

-Below are the best-performing confusion matrices for each dataset using the PRSEPTrans-EEG model.
+Below are the best-performing confusion matrices for each dataset using the PRSEPTransformer-EEG model.

 ---